-Grievance Process
+Disability Grievance Process

 Students also have the right to file a complaint with the U.S. Department of Education and/or seek other legal remedies under state and federal law.
-Please, see contact information for some of the outside remedies below:
+Please see contact information for some of the outside remedies below:

 U.S. Department of Education

-Office of Civil Rights
+Office for Civil Rights (OCR)

-Washington Human Rights Commission
+Washington State Human Rights Commission

 1-800-233-3247